ruicunha/gremlin-visualizer/README.md

 Note - Frontend starts on port 3000 and simple Node.js server also starts on port 3001.
 If you need to change the ports, configure in `package.json`, `proxy-server.js`, `src/constants`

+## Configure a set of connections using a config file
+Add multiple connections and custom queries to the config.json (restart required).
+See config-template-example.json for examples..

 #### Setting up with Docker

 You can build a Docker image of the gremlin visualizer with the included `Dockerfile`.